pervezalam777/notes/dockerNkubernetes/README.md

 docker exec -it 3e400af9c4591d... sh
 ```

-In order to reach to the docker iamge localhost port use following
+In order to reach to the docker image localhost port use following

 `> docker run -p <external port>:<internal port> <tag name>`